Skip to main content

 }

-public fun delete_liquidity_pool(liquidity_pool: Object<LiquidityPool>) {
+public fun delete_liquidity_pool(liquidity_pool: Object<LiquidityPool>) acquires LiquidityPool, DeleteRefStore {

-let liquidity_pool_address = object::object_address(liquidity_pool);
+let liquidity_pool_address = object::object_address(&liquidity_pool);

 // Remove all resources added to the liquidity pool object.